AudreyGermain/Game-Recommendation-System/README.md

 ##### Basic SVD <a name="c_3"></a>

 We first use the basic SVD algorithm to factorize the user-item matrix into singular vectors and singular values, similar to what the eigendecomposition does .
 Since the missing values were set to zero, the factorization will try to recreate them, which is not something we want.
-We decided to simply replace the missing values with a mean value computed by using the observations considered.
+We decide to simply replace the missing values with a mean value computed by using the observations considered.

-Here we process the data through Basic SVD
+The following code is used to process our data through the Basic SVD algorithm.
 ```python
 # Basic svd
 Y = pd.DataFrame(ui_train).copy()